7499th Support Group: Origins

-USAFE acquired an RB-17 Flying Fortress from a photo-mapping unit, Detachment A of the 10th Reconnaissance Group at Fürth Airfield, Germany.
-These aircraft were in Europe as part of Project Casey Jones, an attempt to photomap as much of the world as possible to create maps and charts for use in future contingencies, and installed Electronic Countermeasures equipment in it.
+USAFE acquired a Boeing RB-17 Flying Fortress from a photo-mapping unit, Detachment A of the 10th Reconnaissance Group at Furth Air Base, Germany.
+These aircraft were in Europe as part of Project Casey Jones, an attempt to photomap as much of the world as possible to create maps and charts for use in future contingencies, and installed electronic countermeasures equipment in it.
 The B-17 was flown carefully along the border near where the C-47s had been shot down, making sure it did not infringe Yugoslav airspace.
 By luck, on the very first mission, the Yugoslavs cooperated and turned on their radar and began tracking it.
 The equipment picked up the familiar signals from a German Würzburg radar on about 560 MHz and took bearings, dozens of them, all of which cut at the same point.
 Where the bearings crossed there had been a German radar school during the war.
 Obviously the Yugoslavs had put into service one or more of the old German radars.

 This mission was so successful that USAFE directed that further electronic "ferret" missions be flown along the border with the Soviet zones of Germany and Austria, as well as over the Baltic Sea, looking for Soviet radar stations.
 Over the next several years these aircraft detected a gradual Soviet radar buildup in their zones.
-During the Berlin Airlift 1948–49, the B-17s would fly occasional missions in the Berlin Air Corridor, using call signs making them appear as airlift C-54s ("Big Willie").
-They flew only at night and did not land at Tempelhof airfield, declaring emergencies with "landing gear problems" and thus exiting to the west without Soviet observers seeing them.
+During the Berlin Airlift 1948–49, the B-17s would fly occasional missions in the Berlin Air Corridors, using call signs making them appear as airlift Douglas C-54 Skymasters ("Big Willie").
+They flew only at night and did not land at Tempelhof Central Airport, declaring emergencies with "landing gear problems" and thus exiting to the west without Soviet observers seeing them.

-Thus began the ELINT mission.
-Detachment A would go on to join a flight of the 45th Reconnaissance Squadron (specializing in photo recon) on 26 March 1947 and move to Fürstenfeldbruck Air Base, Germany.
+Thus began the electronic intelligence (ELINT) mission.
+Detachment A would go on to join a flight of the 45th Reconnaissance Squadron (specializing in photographic reconnaissance) on 26 March 1947 and move to Furstenfeldbruck Air Base, Germany.
 Then came the Berlin Airlift, in June 1948.
-As part of the collection operation some C-47s and RB-26 Invaders were acquired and modified with cameras.
+As part of the collection operation some C-47s and Douglas RB-26 Invaders were acquired and modified with cameras.
 They occasionally flew as part of the airlift stream, diligently collecting photography.
 A few B-17 ELINT flights were also made in the Berlin Air Corridors, but only at night.

-Most likely because of the Airlift and its accompanying sharp increase in tensions, USAFE decided to form the reconnaissance and ELINT units into a single squadron.
-The 7499th Air Force Squadron was activated at Fürstenfeldbruck on 1 November 1948.